 - Parent-Adolescent Conflict

 - Adolescent Substance Abuse and School Policy

 - Communicating Effectively With Teens

-- Myths About Adolescent Suicide
+- The Truth About Adolescent Sexuality

 Most parents want to get along with their kids as well as possible.
 Since it sometimes feels like you come from different planets, however, getting along with your teens is a lot easier said than done.
 However, maintaining as friendly and open a relationship as you can is important for many reasons.
 It’s more fun.
 It raises everyone’s self-esteem, strengthens kids’ identification with their parents, and makes problems easier to resolve.